 Use putty to connect your Lakka box, enter the IP of your box in the hostname field, set SSH connection type.
 The username is root and the password is also root.

-You will need to edit the cmdline passed to the kernel by the bootloader, in order to enable the tty service and disable the retroarch service.
-You will also need to plug an USB keyboard to switch to tty3 and type commands.
+You will need to edit the cmdline passed to the kernel by the bootloader, in order to enable the console service and disable the retroarch service.
+You will also need to plug a keyboard to type any commands.

 You have to ensure that these options are present in the cmdline: